MichalLytek/type-graphql/README.md

 }
 ```

-Of course TypeGraphQL will validate the input and params with `class-validator` for you too!
+Of course TypeGraphQL will validate the input and params with `class-validator` for you too! (in near future :wink:)

+## Work in progress

+Currently released version is an early alpha.
+However it's working quite well, so please feel free to test it and experiment with it.

+More feedback = less bugs thanks to you! :smiley:

+Also, you can find more examples of usage in `tests` folder - there are things like simple field resolvers and many more!

+## Roadmap
+You can keep track of [development's progress on project board](https://github.com/19majkel94/type-graphql/projects/1).

-Stay tuned, come later for more! :wink:
+Stay tuned and come back later for more! :wink: